JosephMartell/CLImber/README.md

 ```

-CLImber then examines the assembly to find the `CommandClass` class with the correct command string.
+CLImber then examines the assembly to find the class decorated with `CommandClass` with the correct command string.
 It then finds the methods in that class that have been decorated with the `CommandHandler` attribute.
 If there are multiple then CLImber will pick the method that has the correct number of arguments.
-If any arguments require conversion CLImber will convert them and then construct the class and invoke the method, passing all arguments.
+If any arguments require conversion CLImber will convert them (based on user provided converters), construct the class, and invoke the method passing all arguments.
 This means that your methods can use strongly typed arguments instead of having to convert from strings as the first step.

 With simple attributes and a little bit of reflection CLImber handles the discovery of commands and the methods to call to make sure everything is handled correctly.
 Your project code remains cleaner and focused on achieving the operational goals.